ypaulsussman/yblog/content/other_peoples_lines.md

 The difficulty lies not so much in developing new ideas as escaping from old ones. -John Maynard Keynes, economist (1883-1946)

 To live only for some future goal is shallow.
 It’s the sides of the mountain that sustain life, not the top. -Robert Pirsig, philosopher and novelist (1928–2017)

 The day is coming when a single carrot, freshly observed, will set off a revolution. -Paul Cézanne, painter (1839–1906)

 Life is a shipwreck, but we must not forget to sing in the lifeboats. -Voltaire, philosopher (1694-1778)

 Virtue is more to be feared than vice, because its excesses are not subject to the regulation of conscience. -Adam Smith, economist (1723-1790)

 I never wonder to see men wicked, but I often wonder to see them not ashamed. -Jonathan Swift, satirist (1667-1745)

-Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after. –George Orwell, writer (1903-1950)
+Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after. -George Orwell, writer (1903-1950)

 Despicable means used to achieve laudable goals render the goals themselves despicable. -Anton Chekhov, short-story writer and dramatist (1860-1904)

-The line separating good and evil passes not through states, nor between classes, nor between political parties either — but right through every human heart. -Alexander Solzhenitsyn, novelist, Nobel laureate (1918-2008)
+The line separating good and evil passes not through states, nor between classes, nor between political parties either - but right through every human heart. -Alexander Solzhenitsyn, novelist, Nobel laureate (1918-2008)

 Euclid taught me that without assumptions there is no proof.
 Therefore, in any argument, examine the assumptions.
 Then, in the alleged proof, be alert for inexplicit assumptions. -Eric Temple Bell, mathematician and science fiction author (1883-1960)

 The so-called obvious was repeatedly scrutinized from every angle and was frequently found to be not obvious but false.
 "Obvious" is the most dangerous word in mathematics. -Eric Temple Bell, mathematician and science fiction author (1883-1960)

 Until we have begun to go without them, we fail to realize how unnecessary many things are.
-We've been using them not because we needed them but because we had them. –Lucius Annaeus Seneca, philosopher and writer (c.
+We've been using them not because we needed them but because we had them. -Lucius Annaeus Seneca, philosopher and writer (c.
 3 BCE - AD 65)

 The most important component of evolution is death... it's easier to create a new organism than to change an existing one. -John Ousterhourt, computer science professor (1954-)